 BSc (Hons) Health and Social Care with Foundation Year (UOB)

 Health and Social Care plays a critical role in today’s society.
-You will gain skills that will help you make a difference to the daily lives of vulnerable people by studying the BSc (Hons) in Health and Social Care.
+You will gain skills that will help you make a difference to the daily lives of vulnerable people by studying the BSc (Hons) in Health and Social Care with Foundation Year (UOB).

-Delivered in partnership with the University of Bolton, the BSc (Hons) in Health and Social Care is delivered in excellent teaching facilities which provide a stimulating learning environment that will be both engaging and memorable.
-This Foundation Year Course offers you the opportunity to develop the values, practice skills and knowledge necessary for a successful career in the global health and social care environment.
+Delivered in partnership with the University of Bolton, the BSc (Hons) in Health and Social Care with Foundation Year is delivered in excellent teaching facilities which provide a stimulating learning environment that will be both engaging and memorable.
+This Foundation Year Course offers you the opportunity to develop the values, practical skills and knowledge necessary for a successful career in the global health and social care environment.

 Our highly experienced and dedicated team will lead you in an exploration of the principles of care, professional values, attitudes and behaviour, ethical practice of care, promoting physical and mental health and emotional wellbeing and safeguarding and promoting diversity and inclusion.
 Our focus is on helping you become a knowledgeable, compassionate, and person-centred care professional.